miklevin/MikeLev.in/_posts/2025-01-09-peak-data-musk-sutskever-wrong.md

 Lycos, Excite and Infoseek all come onto the scene.
 AltaVista arrived in 95.
 And that's when I consider myself becoming an SEO in spirit if not in name.
 Now it's 2025, so I've been SEO-aware for 30 years, and professionally calling myself an SEO for bout 25 of those years, since the move to NYC.
+I would have probably rather been a scientist in hindsight, but SEO becoming Data Science is a nice consolation prize.

 ### Early Technical Approaches